-Note: 5000-level courses in Statistical Science do not carry graduate credit for students in the Ph.D. program in Statistical Science.
+Note: Courses in Statistical Science with number below 6x20, do not carry graduate credit for students in the Ph.D. program in Statistical Science.

-6304: Computational Statistics.
+6324 (formerly 6304): Computational Statistics.
 Designed to introduce students to the fundamentals of statistical computing.
 Introduces computational methods in statistics with emphasis on the use of statistical software packages, statistical simulation, numerical methods, and related topics.
 Topics include introduction to R and other statistical software for statistical analysis and graphics; generating random deviates from various distributions; and the use of Monte Carlo methods for solving optimization problems.
-Prerequisite: STAT 5373 or STAT 6327 or concurrent enrollment in these courses.
+Prerequisite: STAT 6311 (5373) or STAT 6327 or concurrent enrollment in these courses.

 6327: Mathematical Statistics.
 Theory of probability distributions.
 Random variables and functions of random variables.
 Multivariate and conditional distributions.
 Sampling distributions; order statistics.
 Expected value, transformations, approximations.
 Prerequisite: Advanced Calculus or permission of instructor.